-On November 18, 2010, another purported class action lawsuit was filed against MCC and its individual directors, including Mr. Commisso, in the Supreme Court of the State of New York, Orange County, under the caption Wendy Kwait v.
-Mediacom Communications Corporation, et al. The lawsuit alleged, among other things, that the director defendants breached their fiduciary duties to the stockholders of MCC in connection with Mr. Commisso's proposal to take MCC private and that MCC and Mr. Commisso aided and abetted such breaches.
-The plaintiffs sought injunctive relief, rescission of the transaction or rescissory damages.
+During 2010, six purported class actions lawsuits were filed against MCC, its individual directors, including Mr. Commisso, and JMC alleging, among other things, that the defendant directors breached their fiduciary duties to the stockholders of MCC in connection with Mr. Commisso's proposal to take MCC private.
+The plaintiffs sought, among other things, injunctive relief, rescission of the transaction or rescissory damages, and an accounting of all damages.